awaisajaz1/azurefactory-databricks/README.md

 ### Deployment Steps

 1. Clone this repository.
+2. create your own tables [watermark and transactional], you can skip this stepbut you will need a little modification in pipeline ;)
-2. Import the pipeline JSON into Azure Data Factory.
+3. Import the pipeline JSON into Azure Data Factory.
+4. Import the notebooks in databricks
-3. Configure the linked services.
+5. Configure the linked services.
-4. Run the pipeline with test data to verify the setup.
+6. Run the pipeline with test data to verify the setup.

 ---